 Ford’s been continuously improving on its Mustang every year or so, refining the styling, adding new engines and drivetrain upgrades, and expanding the line with new variants.
-However, with a brand new generation
+However, with a

 due in time for the Mustang’s 50th anniversary, one has to wonder how much life is left in the current model.

 Turns out there’s still plenty to get excited about as Ford is rolling out a revamped version of its iconic muscle car, which debuts this week at the 2011 Los Angeles Auto Show before going on sale next spring as a 2013 model.

 Summing it all up is the Mustang’s chief engineer, Dave Pericak, who states, “the new Mustang is the perfect example of continuing to build on excellence.
 It takes the greatness of the 5.0-liter and V-6 and pushes the refinement to the next level.”

 The 2013 Ford Mustang offers a more aggressive design with a significantly more prominent grille, a new splitter and body-colored rocker panels.
 The rear has been updated with a high-gloss black panel that connects the tail-lights, while the lenses themselves get a new smoked appearance.

 Also new for the Mustang are standard high-intensity discharge (HID) head-lights on both V-6 and GT models, as well as LED detailing front and rear.
 The standard wheel size on the base V-6 is 17 inches but the available V-6 Performance Package and the GT model offer wheels measuring up to 19 inches.